anshilina/ds_projects_2022/apartments_sales/README.md

 # Exploring sales advertising in the housing market in St. Petersburg

-In this project, data provided by the Yandex.Realty service is studied.
 There are ads of apartments for sale in St. Petersburg and neighboring settlements over several years. **The purpose** is to establish parameters that will be used in automated system that monitors outliers and fraudulent activity.
 The project will solve the following **tasks**:

 - To preprocess data: identify and drop duplicates; study and fill in the missing values; change the data type if necessary; drop outliers
 - To add new variables needed to build an automated system